theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 African institutions of higher learning will have to encourage their faculty and graduate students to carry out more research and **publish** their findings in **peer-reviewed** journals.
 Academic institutions should develop closer **collaborations** with industries in order to make sure that what they are teaching is relevant and **in-sync** with the requirements of the industry.

-Academic faculty should regularly be given **leaves of absense** to go and work in industries for certain periods of time in order to stay 'in touch' with the real industry.
+Academic faculty should regularly be given **leaves of absence** to go and work in industries for certain periods of time in order to stay 'in touch' with the real industry.
 This will in turn help them in carrying out research with the aim of solving real industrial problems, and not just theoritical stuff.

 #### Some Institutions Showing Great Promise